This is a wonderful addition to my flower garden. Looks great where I planted it.

-Trumpet Vines is a favorite among those who love hummingbirds and butterflies.
+Trumpet Vine is a favorite among those who love hummingbirds and butterflies

 Botanical Latin Name: Campsis radicans